-If the TPQDELIVERYQOS flag is set, the flags specified by ct1->delivery\qos control the quality of service for delivery of the message.
-In this case, one of three mutually exclusive flags- TPQQOSDEFAULTPERSIST, TPQQOSPERSISTENT, or TPQQOSNONPERSISTENT-must be set in ct1->delivery\qos.
+If the TPQDELIVERYQOS flag is set, the flags specified by $ctl \rightarrow delivery_qos$ control the quality of service for delivery of the message.
+In this case, one of three mutually exclusive flags- TPQQOSDEFAULTPERSIST, TPQQOSPERSISTENT, or TPQQOSNONPERSISTENT-must be set in $ctl \rightarrow delivery_qos$ .
 If TPQDELIVERYQOS is not set, the default delivery policy of the target queue dictates the delivery quality of service for the message.

-If the TPQREPLYQOS flag is set, the flags specified by $ctl - reply{qos}$ control the quality of service for any reply to the message.
-In this case, one of three mutually exclusive flags-TPQQOSDEFAULTPERSIST, TPQQOSPERSISTENT, or TPQQOSNONPERSISTENT-must be set in $ctl - reply{qos}$ .
+If the TPQREPLYQOS flag is set, the flags specified by $ctl ->reply_qos$ control the quality of service for any reply to the message.
+In this case, one of three mutually exclusive flags-TPQQOSDEFAULTPERSIST, TPQQOSPERSISTENT, or TPQQOSNONPERSISTENT must be set in $ctl ->reply_qos$ .
 The TPQREPLYQOS flag is used when a reply is returned from messages processed by TMQFORWARD.
 Applications not using TMQFORWARD to invoke services may use the TPQREPLYQOS flag as a hint for their own reply mechanism.

-If TPQREPLYQOS is not set, the default delivery policy of the ct1->replyqueue queue dictates the delivery quality of service for any reply.
+If TPQREPLYQOS is not set, the default delivery policy of the ctl->replyqueue queue dictates the delivery quality of service for any reply.
 Note that the default delivery policy is determined when the reply to a message is enqueued.
 That is, if the default delivery policy of the reply queue is modified between the time that the original message is enqueued and the reply to the message is enqueued, the policy used is the one in effect when the reply is finally enqueued.

-The following is the list of valid flags for ct1->delivery\gos and ct1->reply\gos:
+The following is the list of valid flags for ctl->delivery\qos and ctl->reply\qos: